Larry English: Tampa Bay Buccaneers

 English was signed by the Tampa Bay Buccaneers on August 14, 2014, He was cut by the team on August 29 and later re-signed again on September 9, 2014.

 NFL statistics

 Personal life

 English served as the honorary chairman of the American Lung Association inaugural Fight For Air Climb in San Diego on February 27, 2011.
-English, who has struggled with asthma since he was a child, stated: “As an individual living with asthma, I truly understand the challenges this disease presents.”
+English, who has struggled with asthma since he was a child, stated: "As an individual living with asthma, I truly understand the challenges this disease presents."

-On May 19, 2017, English married model Nicole Williams, with whom he appeared on WAGS, a reality series about the romantic partners of athletes.The couple announced that they were expecting their first child together in July 2022, on the models personal Instagram.
+On May 19, 2017, English married model Nicole Williams, with whom he appeared on WAGS, a reality series about the romantic partners of athletes.
+In July 2022 the couple announced they were expecting their first child, and later welcomed a daughter, India Moon English.

 English plays a cameo role in the 2017 video game Madden NFL 18's "Longshot" story mode.